marcoacl00/parton_splittings/README.md

 - Fine tune the boundary condition (maybe think of something around Fmed_in_out)

-- A full numerical analysis: varying parameters, do some analytical estimations of numerical errors, etc.
+- A full numerical analysis: varying parameters, do some analytical estimations of numerical errors and corrections, etc.

 - Get the q -> qg vertex